dacrands/gatsby-blog/src/pages/10-7-18/index.md

 ```
 <br>

-I hope it's becoming clearer what is taking place in our `__init__.py` file.
+I hope it's becoming clearer what is taking place in our *\__init\__.py* file.
 If not, there is no issue with treating this application as a bit of a black-box while you continue learning.
 I made it made it clear the purpose of this application is hiding your API-key from wrong-doers.
 For front-end developers with no interest in learning Python, not having a deep-understanding of Python modules is okay.
 In other words, this blog post is getting quite lengthy and I don't have time to elaborate on the nuances of Python here.

-## Debug
----

 <a id="requests"></a>